- Steps 1 & 2

 - a medical student officially enrolled in, or a graduate of, a US medical school leading to the DO degree that is accredited by the American Osteopathic Association (AOA), or

 - a medical student officially enrolled in, or a graduate of, a medical school outside the United States and Canada who meets the eligibility criteria of the ECFMG.

 If you are dismissed or withdraw(n) from medical school, you are not eligible for USMLE, even if you are appealing the school’s decision to dismiss you or are otherwise contesting your status.

 To be eligible for Step 3, prior to submitting your application, you must:

-- obtain certification by the ECFMG or successfully complete a "Fifth Pathway" program if you are a graduate of a medical school outside the United States and Canada, and
+- obtain certification by the ECFMG or successfully complete a "Fifth Pathway" program (see Special Announcement Regarding Fifth Pathway Certificates and Step 3 below) if you are a graduate of a medical school outside the United States and Canada, and

 - meet the Step 3 requirements set by the medical licensing authority to which you are applying.

 Note: The USMLE program recommends that for Step 3 eligibility, licensing authorities require the completion, or near completion, of at least one postgraduate training year in a program of graduate medical education accredited by the Accreditation Council for Graduate Medical Education (ACGME) or the AOA.
 You should contact the FSMB for state-specific eligibility requirements for Step 3.